dharmab/skyeye/README.md

 Since the software runs 100% locally, the speech recognition model is a local file.
 Server oprators can provide a trained model as an alternative to the off-the-shelf model.
 See [this blog post](https://huggingface.co/blog/fine-tune-whisper) for an example.

 I don't plan to provide a mechanism for players to submit their voice recordings to the main repostitory due to data privacy concerns.

+### Does this use Line-Of-Sight restrictions?

+No. Excluding this feature was an explicit choice in order to avoid [the complexity demon](https://grugbrain.dev/#grug-on-complexity).

+If this is a critical feature for you, consider using [MOOSE's AWACS module](https://flightcontrol-master.github.io/MOOSE_DOCS_DEVELOP/Documentation/Ops.AWACS.html) instead.
+It supports Line-Of-Sight and datalink simulation, at the tradeoff of requiring some special setup in the Mission Editor.

+OverlordBot also optionally supports this feature, although less than 1% of users used it.

 ### Will this work with DCS's built-in VoIP?